brunoandreotti/desafio-somos/README.md

 # Acesse a pasta do projeto no terminal
 $ cd desafio-somos

+# Abra a pasta do projeto no VSCode
+$ code .

 # Instale as dependências do projeto
 $ npm install